 What Increases Your Risk of Suicide?

-You may be more likely to have suicidal thoughts if you have any of the following conditions, lifestyle choices, or diseases or take any of the following medicines.
+You may be more likely to have suicidal thoughts if you have any of the following conditions, diseases, or personal or family history of drug or alcohol misuse, or if you take any of the following medicines.
 Be sure to tell your health professional.

 - Age older than 60